mikechase3/notebook.mchase.me/compscidev/interactive-media/opengl-bunny-transformations.md

 # OpenGL Bunny Transformations

-We're supposed to implement this in C++, but life is too short and installing OpenCV breaks OpenGL so I wrote this in Python where I can use virtual environments.
-If you're interested in seeing my C++ attempt, see [OpenGL Setup](opengl-setup.md) where I get GL for mac setup.
+This project was initially intended to be implemented in C++, but due to complications with OpenCV and OpenGL installations, it was decided to use Python instead.
+Python's virtual environments provide a more manageable solution.
+For those interested in the C++ attempt, refer to the OpenGL Setup where OpenGL setup for Mac is discussed.

-## Approach
+# Approach
+The approach to this project is divided into several steps:

-1. Import the data from an `.obj` file.
-Since it's in plain text, we'll parse them using `String.split()` and `.startswith()` methods I think are part of [python strings.](../git/languages-and-architectures/python/corepython/strings/) I wrapped all this into a Data class.
+1. **Data Import**: The data from an .obj file is imported.
+The file is in plain text, so the String.split() and .startswith() methods, which are part of Python strings, are used for parsing.
+This process is encapsulated in a Data class.
-2. Display the 3D object through an OpenGL python wrapper.
-I'll use `glColor3f()` to set colors and `glBegin()` and `glEnd()` to denote the beginnings/ends of `glVertex()`s to be shaded.
-I'll also implement a keyboard callback function to toggle between solid & mesh views if I can.
-Initially without illumination/shading it'll look flat but we'll fix that too.
+2. **3D Object Display:** The 3D object is displayed using an OpenGL Python wrapper.
+The glColor3f() function is used to set colors, and glBegin() and glEnd() denote the beginnings and ends of glVertex()s to be shaded.
+A keyboard callback function is also implemented to toggle between solid and mesh views.
-3. Build translation/rotation methods without using OpenGL provided commands.
-Instead, we'll use OpenCV's `Mat` clas to create matrices & homogenous (uniform) coordinates.
-We'll multiply to translate/rotate matrices and ensure proper updating of the display using `gluePostRedisplay()` after mouse/keyboard actions.&#x20;
+3. Translation/Rotation Methods: These methods are built without using OpenGL provided commands.
+Instead, OpenCV's Mat class is used to create matrices and homogeneous coordinates.
+These matrices are then multiplied to translate/rotate, and the display is updated using gluePostRedisplay() after mouse/keyboard actions.

-* [ ] Successfully display the bunny object on screen
-* [ ] Implemdnt the ability to switch between solid & mesh views
-* [ ] Use OpenCV for matrix operations
-* [ ] Accurately translate/rotate the bunny object.
-* [ ] Consider integrating basic settings for display size & perspective projection
-* [ ] Control mouse movement speed by appropriately scaling pixel changes to the rotation/translation in 3D space.

 ## Parsing An `.obj` File to Extract Vertexes & Faces